natocool2/Easynet-Pro-KB/project-plan.md

 ## Conclusion

-The Easynet Pro Knowledge Base development continues to make excellent progress, with the addition of six comprehensive Market Sectors documents that provide detailed guidance on Agriculture and Food, Real Estate, Hospitality, Travel and Tourism, Management and Administration, and Finance.
+The Easynet Pro Knowledge Base development continues to make excellent progress, with the addition of eight comprehensive Market Sectors documents that provide detailed guidance on Agriculture and Food, Real Estate, Hospitality, Travel and Tourism, Management and Administration, Finance, Training, and Events.
 Each document follows the established high-quality standards with detailed coverage of research-based approaches, industry standards, implementation methodologies, and resource recommendations.

-With the completion of these six Market Sectors documents, the project has now reached 85.5% completion (59 of 69 planned documents), continuing to exceed the original timeline projections.
-The remaining focus is on completing the final six Market Sectors documents and beginning development of the Initiatives section.
+With the completion of these eight Market Sectors documents, the project has now reached 88.4% completion (61 of 69 planned documents), continuing to exceed the original timeline projections.
+The remaining focus is on completing the final four Market Sectors documents and beginning development of the Initiatives section.

 The Market Sectors section is providing valuable context-specific guidance that complements the functional expertise documented in earlier sections.
 By addressing sector-specific considerations, the knowledge base offers more tailored and relevant guidance to organizations operating in these domains.